awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-dynamodbstreams-pipes-stepfunctions/README.md

 import { Construct } from 'constructs';
 import { Stack, StackProps } from 'aws-cdk-lib';
 import * as sfn from 'aws-cdk-lib/aws-stepfunctions';
-import { SqsToPipesToStepfunctions, SqsToPipesToStepfunctionsProps } from "@aws-solutions-constructs/aws-sqs-pipes-stepfunctions";
+import { DynamoDBStreamsToPipesToStepfunctions, DynamoDBStreamsToPipesToStepfunctionsProps } from "@aws-solutions-constructs/aws-dynamodbstreams-pipes-stepfunctions";

     const startState = new sfn.Pass(this, 'StartState');

-    new SqsToPipesToStepfunctions(this, 'SqsToPipesToStepfunctionsPattern', {
+    new DynamoDBStreamsToPipesToStepfunctions(this, 'DynamoDBStreamsToPipesToStepfunctionsPattern', {
       stateMachineProps: {
         definitionBody: sfn.DefinitionBody.fromChainable(sfn.Chain.start(new sfn.Pass(this, 'Pass'))),
       }